 When a user types in a phrase a search engine must select the pages that match the users intent and rank them accordingly.
 It is important to note it is the page that ranks, not a website.

-You may find many commentaries online suggesting factor X is more important than Y which is in turn more important than Z. Almost all of them are complete rubbish, based on guesswork.
+Many commentaries online suggest factor X is more important than Y which is in turn more important than Z. Almost all of them are complete guesswork.

-Occasionally, you may read a report on an experiment that shows that all any SEO person needs to concentrate on is X to see results (yeah right).
+Occasionally, a report on an experiment may be published that shows all an SEO person needs to concentrate on is X to see results (yeah right).
 In any valid scientific experiment, one factor is changed while keeping everything else constant.
 With the www and over 200 factors in play that is impossible.

-We know that inbound links to pages are relevant.
+We know that inbound links to pages are a factor.
 We don’t know which links count or if they are weighted in some way.
 If links are weighted we don’t know how that weighting works.
 All we can do is make an educated guess based on experience.

-For a small business with a local customer base the task can be made easier by concentrating on the subset of factors related to local SEO.
+SEO is complex and time consuming.
+For a small business with a local customer base, the task can be made easier by concentrating on the subset of factors related to local SEO.